In today’s Information Age, data is the new currency.

-Use domain privacy: When registering a domain, it’s safest to use domain privacy.
-Most online registrars offer this service for an additional yearly fee (usually somewhere around $10-12 USD).
+When registering a domain, it’s safest to use domain privacy.
+Most online registrars offer domain privacy protection service for an additional yearly fee (usually somewhere around $10-12 USD).
 Instead of listing your personal address and contact information in the public database, your host’s information will be listed.

 Bottom Line: Keep Safety in Mind When Blogging!

 It’s true that when it comes to harassment, the victim is never to blame – but there are steps you can take to mitigate the risk of blogging and protect yourself from those with ill intentions.